 Most brands use partners to grow their brand internationally.
-We provide 10 best practice tips to grow your international partner distribution successfully.
+We provide 10 key success factors to grow it successfully.

-If you are familiar with financial reports of global brands, you know this is just one of many cases where poor partner management was costly.
-Many brands operate far more than 250 partner stores, but they spend 95% of their time on recruiting new partners, rather than grooming existing partnerships.
-A brand’s global partner manager often fights a lonely battle for quality in partner retail.
-Commonly, brands’ country managers protect their local partners with no chance for central guidance.
+If you are familiar with financial reports of global brands, you know this is just one of many cases where poor partner management turned out very costly.
+Many brands operate more than 500 partner stores globally, but spend regularly spend more time on finding new partners rather than on nurturing existing partnerships.

-As a result, many partner contracts do not give a brand the access to the actual performance of the partner and his stores.
-In brand distribution, partner managers are often toothless tigers and qualitative brand growth happens only when brand distributors are strong at developing the brand their own way (for a list of global distributors see Growing with Brand Distributors in Partnership).
+As a result, many partner contracts do not give brands access to the actual performance of the partner and their stores.
+In brand distribution, partner managers are often toothless tigers, and qualitative brand growth happens only where brand distributors are strong at developing the brand in their own ways.

-General observations are that the stronger the brand and its products are, the less it invests in partner distribution management.
-Distribution management is reduced to an annual executive meeting, maybe a mystery shopping study and an invitation to a collection launch.
-But all that has little impact on the qualitative development of the partner distribution.
+Over the years I made the observation, the stronger a brand and its products, the less it tends to invest in partner management.
+Partner retail guidance is reduced to a mystery shopping study and an annual executive meeting.
+At best, they receive special key account treatment.
+But all to often that has just a small impact on the qualitative development of the partner retail stores.

 Partnership Management is a Must